Last updated on October 23rd, 2024 at 04:59 pm

 Social Audit: Apple Computers

-This social audit case study shows how Apple and its supplier Foxconn have taken steps to address the issues identified in the social audit and improve its social and ethical performance.
-It also highlights how companies like Apple can use social audits as a management tool to monitor and improve the working conditions of their suppliers and ensure compliance with international labour standards.
+This case study illustrates how Apple and Foxconn responded to the social audit findings, taking steps to improve their social and ethical performance.
+It also highlights how companies can use social audits as a tool to monitor and enhance working conditions at their suppliers, ensuring adherence to international labor standards.